WebAssembly/design/AstSemantics.md

 The details of index space for local variables and their types will be further clarified, e.g. whether locals with type `i32` and `i64` must be contiguous and separate from others, etc.

+Finally, because local variables can be seen as virtual registers, `get_local` and `set_local` are not automatically going to be translated into load/store instructions.

 ## Control flow structures